 Activities for All

-No matter what you enjoy, there is something for you here at Cabins at Lost Trail.
-To put it simplest, we’re your home base in the mighty wilds that surround us.
-Right outside our front gate are miles and miles of San Juan National Forest, ready to be explored.
-In addition, the Weminuche Wilderness is across the Rio Grande River, so it is near impossible to run out of places to explore and play.
+No matter what you enjoy, there is something for you at Cabins at Lost Trail.
+To put it simply, we’re your home base in the mighty wilds that surround us.
+Right outside our front gate are miles and miles of The Rio Grande National Forest, ready to be explored.
+In addition, the Weminuche Wilderness area is right across the Rio Grande River, so it is near impossible to run out of places to explore and play.
 For some, home base is where they like to stay – simply breathing the fresh high mountain air and unplugging for the week is the perfect vacation.
-For others, they are off on their ATV to wet a hook before they even unload their vehicle.
+For others, they are off on their ATV to find a stream to fish before they even unload their vehicle.
 Others plan a trip to town to hit the shops.
 The great thing is that you choose how you spend your time.
 We offer you a nice comfortable place to stay, and you fill your time however you please.
-Below you will find some popular activities people choose often, but please inquire if you have any questions or need additional information – we are happy to assist in any way we can.
+Below you will find some popular activities people choose often, but please inquire if you have any questions or need additional information – we are happy to assist in any way we can

 The upper Rio Grande Valley is home to an extensive array of hiking options.
 Hiking options include everything from shorter family friendly walks to rigorous long distance hikes to peaks that are over 13,000 feet.
+There is wonerful trails that literally start at the cabins and a short hike to a waterfall minutes away.
 Please keep in mind that it is best to acclimate to the elevation here, especially if you are coming from somewhere closer to sea level.
 The ranch sits at just below 10,000 feet, so often a light walk is quite enough to get you started.
 If you would like tips on acclimating, please let us know.

 Rafting / Boating: